 Board Composition

 The Board of Directors shall consist of “Promoter Directors” (Directors) plus up to two At-Large Directors.
 Each Promoter Member organization shall have the right to appoint one Director.
 Each Director must be an employee or authorized agent of a Promoter Member organization.
-A Director can represent only one Promoter Member.
+A Director can represent only one Promoter Member organization.
 The number of Directors shall not exceed the number of Promoter Member organizations plus two.
 A Director may serve until:

-(a) He or she is no longer an employee or agent of the Promoter Member organization that appointed him or her,
+He or she is no longer an employee or agent of the Promoter Member organization that appointed him or her,

-(b) he or she resigns from the Board, is replaced by his or her employer, or is removed from office,
+He or she resigns from the Board, is replaced by his or her employer, or is removed from office,

-(c) the membership of the Promoter Member organization is terminated or its class of membership changes.
+The membership of the Promoter Member organization is terminated or its class of membership changes.

 The At-Large Directors shall be elected and serve as set forth in Section 3.2.1.